betterscientificsoftware/bssw.io/Articles/Blog/SoftwareSustainabilityMolecularSciences.md

 large education and outreach effort.
-The MolSSI offers summer schools, educational workshops, and tutorials at the undergraduate, graduate, and postgraduate levels that focus on best practices in software engineering and application of those techniques to important topics in the molecular sciences.
+The MolSSI offers summer schools, educational workshops, and tutorials at the undergraduate, graduate, and postgraduate levels that focus on best practices in software engineering and applying those techniques to important topics in the molecular sciences.
 Several of our workshops also address programming issues related to changing hardware and high-performance computing.
 To date, these activities have reached over 300 students, and best software practices are becoming the de facto standard for the field.
-Materials also are made available online in tutorial form for those who cannot make the formal meetings or who have specific needs.
+Materials also are made available online in a tutorial form for those who cannot make the formal meetings or who have specific needs.
 In addition, the MolSSI has developed an online resource page for best practices and has partnered with the [Better Scientific Software](https://bssw.io/) effort to